-I remember the first time I ever saw a photo of a classroom with flexible seating.
-I just knew I had to teach in a space like that!
-I spent the entire summer getting ready to transform my classroom!
+I remember the first time I ever saw a photo of a classroom with flexible seating, and I just knew I had to teach in a space like that!
+The entire summer was spent getting ready to transform my classroom.

 #1 Smart Spots